Thoughtworks-SEA-Capability/Infrastructure-101-Pathway/week7/README.md

 1. Where do I see the log of what I have executed?

 Exercise: Team sharing on the pipeline structure
+-
-Objective: Exploring how you can structure your pipelines
+*Objective:* Exploring how you can structure your pipelines

 Exercise: Pipeline as a Code (YAML)
+-
-Note: Refer to GoCD YAML configuration link above to figure out how you can write your YAML pipeline to be
+*Note:* Refer to GoCD YAML configuration link above to figure out how you can write your YAML pipeline to be

-Objective: We will be deploying the applications from the previous guild via pipeline to kubernetes cluster
+*Objective:* We will be deploying the applications from the previous guild via pipeline to kubernetes cluster

 Rough steps:
 1. What file extension do I need to create my pipeline as a code?